HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

 ## Build the CSS Structure
-Place each block of code in the `styles.css` file roght after the next in order
+Place each block of code in the `styles.css` file right after the next one in order as instructed below

 1. **Root Colors and Variables:**